Pitt-JonesLab/Greenchip/README.md

 ~~~~~~~~~~~~~

 Step 3: Install python-tk (note some commands may require sudo)
-If you have the regular system python3 and pip3 (`which pip3` gives /usr/bin/pip3) then you can install using pip, but it is not recommended.
+If you have the regular system python3 and pip3 (`which pip3` gives /usr/bin/pip3) then you can install using pip, but it is not recommended.  *If you installed Homebrew skip to the Homebrew instructions*

 First upgrade pip3:

 ~~~~~~~~~~~~~
 pip3 install --upgrade pip